-Mortuary affairs specialists are there for personnel and their families during times of grief and sadness.
+Mortuary affairs specialists assist personnel and their families during times of grief and sadness.
 They work in both combat and noncombat situations to search for, and identify, deceased personnel.
-They help with the inventory and safeguarding of personal effects, and provide internment.
+They help with the inventory and safeguarding of personal effects and provide internment.
 These specialists also assist the next of kin and provide funeral services.

 Religious program specialists assist military chaplains in building a culture of spiritual care and facilitating the free exercise of religion for military service members and their families.
 As experts in religious diversity, they conduct worship services, provide pastoral counseling, and offer crisis intervention.
 They also advise leaders at all levels on religious accommodation, ethical, and moral issues.

 Social workers apply knowledge and professional social work practices to provide effective mental health services to military personnel and their families.
-They are responsible for performing social work functions including clinical counseling, consultation, critical event debriefings, and substance abuse interventions.
+They are responsible for clinical counseling, consultation, critical event debriefings, and substance abuse interventions.
 They assess needs for social and psychological support in individuals, families, and groups, and they provide evaluation, diagnosis, and treatment of psychological disorders.
 They provide consultation to leading officials and they promote social work research, training, and internship programs.

 Substance abuse caseworkers provide individual and group counseling, perform crisis intervention, and offer education and counseling related to substance abuse.
 They perform urinalysis screenings and conduct assessments and interviews.
 They develop treatment plans and provide assistance to leaders in addressing issues related to substance abuse.
 They prepare summary reports and maintain patient progress data, and are responsible for implementing prevention, outreach, and educational programs related to alcohol and drug abuse for members of the Military and their families.